RaghuTheFire/SwarmDronesVideoDistribution/README.md

 ## Code Explanation

+This C++ code is designed to monitor network performance metrics such as latency, jitter, and packet loss on a socket connection.
+Here's a breakdown of the code:
+1. The code includes necessary headers for input/output, vectors, chrono (for timing), math functions, and socket programming.
+2. The `serialize` and `deserialize` functions are used to convert data between vector representations and binary formats for transmission over the socket.
+3. The `Metrics` class is the main class responsible for monitoring network performance metrics.
+It has the following members:
+- `clientAddress`: The address of the client socket.
+- `handshake_timings`: A vector to store timing information during the handshake process.
+- `offset`: A variable to store the offset between the client and server clocks for synchronization.
+- `latency`: The current latency value.
+- `jitter`: The current jitter value.
+- `packet_indices`: A vector to store packet indices for packet loss calculation.
+- `window_size`: A constant defining the window size for packet loss calculation.
+- `error_count`: A counter for dropped packets within the current window.
+- `packet_loss`: The current packet loss percentage.
+- `log`: A vector to store the network performance metrics for each packet.
+- `server_socket`: The socket used for communication.
+4. The `sync` function is responsible for handling the handshake process between the client and server.
+It deserializes the received handshake message and performs the necessary steps based on the handshake stage (synch message, delay request, delay response, or termination).
+5. The `calcMetrics` function calculates the latency, jitter, and packet loss for each received packet.
+It performs the following tasks:
+- Calculates the latency and jitter based on the send and receive times, taking into account the clock offset.
+- Updates the packet indices and error count for packet loss calculation.
+- Calculates the packet loss percentage for the current window.
+- Logs the network performance metrics for the current packet.
+- Prints the metrics to the console.
+The code is designed to be used in a client-server scenario, where the client establishes a connection with the server and monitors the network performance metrics during data transmission.
+The handshake process is used to synchronize the clocks between the client and server, which is necessary for accurate latency and jitter calculations.

 ## DroneClient.cpp
 This C++ code is a client program that establishes a connection with a server and transmits video frames over a UDP socket.
 Here's a breakdown of the code: